simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 03-Feb 05 2024
+Solar Radiation Storm Forecast for Feb 04-Feb 06 2024

-              Feb 03  Feb 04  Feb 05
+              Feb 04  Feb 05  Feb 06
-S1 or greater    5%      1%      1%
+S1 or greater   10%     10%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: A slight chance for S1 (Minor) or greater solar radiation storms are possible, primarily due to the flare potential of Region 3575 and 3576, over 04-06 Feb.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 02 2024 0301 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 03-Feb 05 2024
+Radio Blackout Forecast for Feb 04-Feb 06 2024

-              Feb 03        Feb 04        Feb 05
+              Feb 04        Feb 05        Feb 06
-R1-R2           25%           25%           25%
+R1-R2           60%           60%           60%
-R3 or greater    5%            1%            1%
+R3 or greater   15%           15%           15%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts for the next three days (03-05 Feb).
+Rationale: Solar activity is likely to be moderate, with an increasing possibility of M-class flares (R1-R2/Minor-Moderate), and a slight chance for flares (R3 or greater) over 04-06 Feb, mainly due to the flare potential of Regions 3575 and 3576.

 ```